project-curio/curio-web/docs/seed_data_acquisition.md

 **Edit tips:** replace `YOUR-PROJECT` and `YOUR-SUPABASE-ANON-KEY` with the exact values you copied from Supabase.
 Keep the quotation marks.
 If you paste the wrong value, rerun the cell after fixing it.

 ### 5.6 Third-Party Keys
+Still in the same notebook, add a new cell for your external API credentials.
+Paste the code below, fill in the strings, and run it.
+The variables live in memory for the rest of the session; you never print the actual keys anywhere.
 ```python
 YELP_API_KEY = "paste-your-yelp-key-here"
 GOOGLE_PLACES_KEY = "paste-your-google-places-key-here"